matteggers/audisect/README.md

 ### Purpose

-This tool was birthed out of curiosity regarding national news sentiment.
+This tool was born out of curiosity regarding national news sentiment.
 Initially, this was supposed to find the most used word in a collection of NBC news broadcasts after I heard "chilling details" multiple days in a row.
 My family frequently watches cable news -\_-.
 I pivoted into finding sentiment as that would provide more insight into how this form of media may affect a person's emotional state.

 ### Prerequisites